DSXiangLi/DecryptPrompt/README.md

   - War and Peace (WarAgent): Large Language Model-based Multi-Agent Simulation of World Wars
   - More Agents Is All You Need
   - Small LLMs Are Weak Tool Learners: A Multi-LLM Agent
+  - Merge, Ensemble, and Cooperate!
+A Survey on Collaborative Strategies in the Era of Large Language Models
 - 自主学习和探索进化
   - AppAgent: Multimodal Agents as Smartphone Users
   - Investigate-Consolidate-Exploit: A General Strategy for Inter-Task Agent Self-Evolution